@observe-decorated function and can export them to any OTLP-compatible backend — Grafana Tempo, Jaeger, Dash0, Datadog, Honeycomb, and others.

 Installation

 OTEL support requires OpenTelemetry dependencies.
-You can install them with either the dedicatedtracing extra or the broader monitoring extra:
+Install them with thetracing extra:

 opentelemetry-sdk plus the OTLP gRPC and HTTP exporters.
 No additional packages are needed for the in-memory buffer.